nifemi2005/Assignments/task1/readME.md

-# Week 3 task
+# Week 3 task 1

-This is a portfolio website and Registration page with a login and successful login page
+This is the portfolio website task given in week 3 of Zuri Training
 ## FAQ

 - What are the requirements for the  portfolio project